-The Guyra Historical Society and Museum
+Guyra Historical Society and Museum

-The Guyra Historical Society and Museum has an extensive collection of artefacts and historical material relating to the Guyra district displayed in the Old Shire Buildings 162 Bradley Street Guyra.
+The Guyra Historical Society and Museum has an extensive collection of artifacts and historical material relating to the Guyra district displayed in the Old Shire Buildings 162 Bradley Street Guyra.
 Open by appointment.
 Phone 6779 2132.

 New England Contemporary Print Gallery